AndisuPenddy/RichDad/GameRules.md

 |2% | System processing fee.
 |74.5% |Total reward pool

 - :bellhop_bell:All user are required to pay for the fees when their subscribed plan reached the balance for settle.
+Please ensure for every settle of the account, the gas limit are preset at 4,730,000

 - :bellhop_bell:The Jackpot Pool winner will be deposited with ETH in their wallet.